OSRPG/matrix/README.md

 this script is meant to create a matrix:

-number fallen, first dimension next number fallen, second dimension
+number fallen, first dimension\n next number fallen, second dimension

-this shall be kind of a workshop to roulette programming everybody is welcome!
+this shall be kind of a workshop to roulette programming\n everybody is welcome!

 trizero,youroul.com